LuckyLibra/AssignmentTwo/Automated Testing/README.md

-This folder contains several automated tests which can be run.
+This folder contains several automated tests which can be run, each test is a .bat file (ex.
+Run with '.\Test_One.bat').
+Additionally, the bat files are designed to clean and re-make the java files each time they are run, so 'make' does not need to be manually run.
 Here is a description of each test:

 ---------TEST ONE: PUT TEST ------------- (PASSED)
 A content server sends a PUT request.
 The aggregation server creates the database and sends a 201 OK